creek-service/creek-platform/metadata/README.md

 There are corresponding `ComponentInput`, `ComponentInternal` and `ComponentOutput` marker interfaces, respectively.

 Authors of creek services are not expected to implement the above marker interfaces.
-Creek extensions, (such as [creek-kafka][1]), expose their own interfaces, which extend the marker interfaces, and which can be used to define a resource the component uses, e.g. a Kafka Topic.
+Creek extensions, (such as [creek-kafka][1]), expose their own interfaces, which extend these marker interfaces, and which can be used to define a resource the component uses, e.g. a Kafka Topic.

 > ### NOTE
-> Extensions expose resource _interfaces_ rather than _classes_ to keep code coupling to a minimum, minimising chances of
+> The reason extensions expose resource _interfaces_ rather than _classes_ is to keep code coupling to a minimum,
-> dependency hell, etc.
+> thereby minimising chances of dependency hell.
+Extensions provide example code that can be cut & paste for
+> creating the required implementations.

 ### Resource initialization